NATIONAL VODKA DAY | OCTOBER 4

-Vodka makers have expanded the variety of flavors making endless possibilities when it comes to cocktails, mixed drinks, and other beverages the whole year round.
+Makers have expanded the variety of flavors making endless possibilities when it comes to cocktails, mixed drinks, and other beverages the whole year-round.

-Mix up your favorite vodka cocktail and a share some Jody’s Gourmet Popcorn while you savor an autumn afternoon.
+Mix up your favorite vodka cocktail and share while you savor an autumn afternoon.
 Remember always to drink responsibly and never drink and drive.
 Use #NationalVodkaDay when using social media.

 Celebrated since at least 2009, National Vodka Day has been mentioned by Wine Enthusiast Magazine and has also been noted on news websites such as CBS.
 Meanwhile, National Day Calendar continues researching the origins of this beverage celebration.

 A. All alcohols have a flavor and odor.
 However some are more neutral than others, and that’s one of the reasons vodka lends itself so well to mixed drinks.